dominikbraun/buneary/README.md

 # buneary

-`buneary`, pronounced _bun_ear_y, is an easy-to-use RabbitMQ command line client for managing exchanges, managing queues and publishing messages to exchanges.
+`buneary`, pronounced _bun-ear-y_, is an easy-to-use RabbitMQ command line client for managing exchanges, managing queues and publishing messages to exchanges.

 ## Installation